MaxenceFlatlooker/enum_temporality/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/enum_temporality.
+Bug reports and pull requests are welcome on GitHub at https://github.com/MaxenceFlatlooker/enum_temporality.

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT) (see LICENSE.txt).